JiaweiZhuang/old_cloud_GC/README.md

 In the EC2 console, make sure you are in the "US East (N. Virginia)" region as shown in the upper-right corner of your console.
 Choosing regions closer to your physical location will give you better network.
-However, to keep this tutorial minimal, I only built the system in only one region.
+However, to keep this tutorial minimal, I built the system in only one region.
 But working across regions is straightforward.

 <img src="img/5a.png" width="160">